pakinsa/DevOps_Project/07.Nginx_Loadbalancer/readme.md

 ![Alt text](img/4c.newbrowserport.png)

-4. This HTML code has a functin that calls an external public ip for apache1 server
+4. This HTML code has a function that calls an external public ip for apache1 server

 ![Alt text](img/4d.htmlcode.png)